hajrahmuzammal-glitch/HHMCoreLMS/README.md

 **A University Learning Management System built with ASP.NET Core 8 Web API**

+> Previously contributed as @HafizaHajrah.
+> All active development is now under this account.

 A portfolio-grade, production-architecture LMS designed for universities — covering student management, teacher management, scheduling, attendance, grading, and fee management.
 Built with clean layered architecture and industry-standard patterns.

 ---